2a6m/AppMobile-PWA/README.md

 #### startGame state

 This state is the playable state.
-Enemies pop recursively and shoot at a rate depending on your current score.
+Enemies pop recursively and have a shooting rate depending on your current score.

 When you hit an enemy or enemy's droppings, you die and go to the endGame state.